BlueBrain/BluePyOpt/README.md

 Installation
 ============

-If you want to use the ephys module of BluePyOpt, you first need to install Neuron with Python support on your machine.
+If you want to use the ephys module of BluePyOpt, you first need to install NEURON with Python support on your machine.

 And then bluepyopt itself: